What are the British Arts Awards?

 Music needs to be sourced and cut to the time limits and appropriate for the age group.
 Ballet music must be instrumental only (no lyrics).
 If you are working with a teacher, they will choose the music and cut it for you.

-Solo songs should preferably have a piano accompaniment.
+Solo songs should preferably have a piano accompaniment and limited belting.

 A song & dance should have both parts equal in length and standard.

 Students performing a song or drama item should perform right at the front of the stage.
-You will lose projection if you stand in the centre.
+You will lose projection if you stand further back.

 Full facial presentation must be used in all items.